jmacdonald/triage_website/source/docs/index.html.md

     $ bundle install --path vendor/bundle --without development test sqlite mysql postgresql

-If you get errors after running this command, it's likely that you're missing development headers for one or more of the gems (libraries) used by Triage.
-Read the error messages, they'll give you insight into which headers you're missing.
+If you get errors after running this command, it's likely that you're missing development libraries for one or more of Triage's dependencies.
+Read the error messages, they'll give you insight into which ones you're missing.
+After installing any missing libraries, you can re-run the aforementioned `bundle install` command.

 #### Database Configuration